leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <b>1.2-.
 List menu</b>

 ------
-Here you can select from the list the arcade, computer, console or W&G you want to play.<br>
+Here you can select from the list the arcade, computer, console or G&W you want to play.<br>

 <img src="dsp_list.jpg" width="50%" height="50%">